nileshsaraf56/rocket-ship/SDP_Palantir.md

 ## Overview
 Data engineering is moving from imperative, job‑centric orchestration to dataset‑centric systems.
 SDP formalizes this in core Spark: you specify what datasets should exist and how they’re derived; Spark plans the graph, retries, and incremental updates for you.
 Foundry embodies the same philosophy: you declare Transforms that read inputs and write outputs (datasets); Pipelines schedule execution; and Lineage tracks the DAG across your enterprise.
+## TL;DR
+Spark 4.1’s Spark Declarative Pipelines (SDP) popularize a dataset‑centric approach, declare the datasets and queries; let the engine plan and run the graph.
+In Palantir Foundry, you build the same kind of pipelines using Transforms (@transform, @transform_df, @incremental) that materialize datasets and are orchestrated by Pipelines with scheduling, lineage, and governance built‑in.

 ## What SDP Is (and how it maps)
 - SDP introduces flows, datasets (streaming tables, materialized views, temporary views), and a pipeline spec to run.